eze-kiel/rrpn/README.md

--, sub     : substract the last 2 values of the stack *, mul     : multiply the last 2 values of the stack /, div     : divide the last 2 values of the stack sum        : sum the stack mean       : calculate the mean value of the stack swap       : swap the last 2 values of the stack
+-, sub     : substract the last 2 values of the stack *, mul     : multiply the last 2 values of the stack /, div     : divide the last 2 values of the stack
+^, pow     : do a power between the 2 values of the stack sum        : sum the stack mean       : calculate the mean value of the stack swap       : swap the last 2 values of the stack